th3hamburgler/ember-ux-sauce/tests/dummy/app/templates/docs/lists/items.md

 {{/docs-demo}}

-<h2>Adding more content</h2>
+## Adding more content

-<p>This is a list contains some meta data and includes a bottom border.
-By defining the lines & border property on the list component, these properties are passed to each item and will set the height and bottom-border.</p>
+This is a list contains some meta data and includes a bottom border.
+By defining the lines & border property on the list component, these properties are passed to each item and will set the height and bottom-border.

 {{#docs-demo as |demo|}}